mulesoft-assets/template-banking-anypointbank-experience-api/README.md

 ### Deploying your Anypoint Template on CloudHub <a name="deployingyouranypointtemplateoncloudhub"/>
 Mule Studio provides you with really easy way to deploy your Template directly to CloudHub, for the specific steps to do so please check this [link](http://www.mulesoft.org/documentation/display/current/Deploying+Mule+Applications#DeployingMuleApplications-DeploytoCloudHub)

-### Applying policies on CloudHub <a name="applyingpolicies"/>
-When a Mule application is deployed using the Mule API Gateway Runtime, the API Platform allows to dinamically apply different policies that can be used for securizing the application, among many other cases.
-More information can be found in [Anypoint Platform for APIs](https://docs.mulesoft.com/anypoint-platform-for-apis/applying-runtime-policies)

 ## Properties to be configured (With examples) <a name="propertiestobeconfigured"/>
 In order to use this Mule Anypoint Template you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
 It's necessary to register your Banking Experience API to desired Bank to obtain client_id, client_secret and endpoind URIs.
 Detailed list with examples: